tratteria/website/content/docs/quickstart/generating-trats.md

 **scope (REQUIRED)**

-For this guide, we will generate Txn-Tokens for trading stocks.
+For this guide, we will generate TraTs for trading stocks.
 We will use the following scope for this transaction:

 ```plaintext
 stocks.trade